-RSUs are a type of equity compensation where individuals own shares of common stock and receive them when certain conditions are met.
-Typically those conditions are timed based through a vesting schedule and may have an event based condition as well (e.g. the IPO of the company).
-Unlike stock options, RSUs do not need to be purchased, when conditions are met, they are received at their fair market value (or FMV).
+RSUs are a type of equity compensation where employees are granted shares of company stock and receive them after certain conditions are met.
+Typically those conditions are timed based on a vesting schedule of three to four years, and may have an event-based condition as well (e.g. the IPO of the company), the latter of which is known as a double-trigger RSU.
+Unlike stock options, RSUs do not need to be purchased—when the vesting conditions are met, they become the property of the employee at their Fair Market Value (FMV).

 Private company RSUs

-If you have RSUs in a private company, the value of your shares is based on the current 409A FMV.
-A 409A valuation is produced by a third-party appraiser and is meant to reflect the current value of the company.
+If you have RSUs in a private company or pre-IPO startup, the value of your shares will be based on the current 409A valuation.
+A 409A valuation is an appraisal that must be produced by an independent third party and is meant to reflect the current fair market value of the company.